atxtechbro/GlassdoorWebScraping/README.md

 Before tackling some of these highly promising human resource analytics, we need to be able to document the html structure of these social media websites, and figure out a way to automatically program a Python script to extract the needed data for us.
 In addition to the documentation herein, this submission includes a Github hosted Python script with ~50 lines which promises to fulfill the requirement of a complete Glassdoor company census of ID, Name pairs.
 It is extremely lightweight, requiring only one external library, which is an extremely well documented library called requests[^1].

 <h3>Challenges</h3>

-Glassdoor working against the web scraper during every phase of development url format needed to receive a json response very hard to find Ctrl+Shift+E, network tab, clear, refresh, filter for json responses and find the earliest one - that should be it limited to requesting 100 records per request
+- Glassdoor working against the web scraper during every phase of development
-Limited to 100 pages x 100 records per page = 10,000 companies
+- url format needed to receive a json response very hard to find (hidden intentionally perhaps)
-Could parse up to 50 x 10,000 = 500,000 if we adjusted the rating parameters to scan each tenth of a 5.0 scale score
+- rate limited to 100 pages x 100 records per page = 10,000 companies per query

 <h3>Plan</h3>